andrew/ultimate-awesome/README.md

 - [awesome-speech-emotion-recognition](https://github.com/abikaki/awesome-speech-emotion-recognition) - 😎 Awesome lists about Speech Emotion Recognition.
 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
+- [awesome-ethereum-diagrams](https://github.com/dgeorgiev06/awesome-ethereum-diagrams) - Curated list of Ethereum infographics - L1, L2, Oracles, DeFi.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-Robot-Operating-Syetem](https://github.com/tinyzqh/awesome-Robot-Operating-Syetem) - Learning Resources And Links Of Robot Operating System（updating）.
 - [awesome-perl](https://github.com/uhub/awesome-perl) - A curated list of awesome Perl frameworks, libraries and software.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.
-- [awesome-hexo-theme](https://github.com/Ailln/awesome-hexo-theme) - 🌟排名前 10 的 Hexo 主题 | Top 10 Hexo theme.
 - [awesome-feature-flag-management](https://github.com/andrewdmaclean/awesome-feature-flag-management) - A curated list of awesome resources related to feature flagging & management 🚩.
 - [awesome-graph-research-iclr2024](https://github.com/azminewasi/awesome-graph-research-iclr2024) - It is a comprehensive resource hub compiling all graph papers accepted at the International Conference on Learning Representations (ICLR) in 2024.
 - [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Executions enthusiasts.